-General information about what to expect during the course
+General information about what to expect during this capstone

+MEDS 5050: focuses on an agency needs assessment, project development and implementation.
 Students will work with their agency supervisor to develop a plan of volunteer service.
 This will be paired with weekly course assignments (online) to challenge you to think about your agency in depth.